 How to Improve Profit Margins

-- Set diagnostic rates equal to labor rates
+- Set diagnostic rates equal to labor rates.

-- Implement matrix pricing for parts
+- Implement matrix pricing for parts.

-- Factor drive time before and after repair work into the work order
+- Factor drive time before and after repair work into the work order.

-- Charge for shop supplies and environmental fees
+- Charge for shop supplies and environmental fees.

-- Negotiate with vendors on parts and supplies
+- Negotiate with vendors on parts and supplies.

-- Track inventory to reduce parts theft
+- Track inventory to reduce parts theft.

-- Evaluate labor rate increases on a periodic basis
+- Evaluate labor rate increases on a periodic basis.

-- Find opportunities to raise average repair orders
+- Find opportunities to raise average repair orders.

-- Focus on customer service to retain quality customers
+- Focus on customer service to retain quality customers.

-- Track the productivity of technicians and service writers
+- Track the productivity of technicians and service writers.

-- Invest in top talent and training
+- Invest in top talent and training.

-- Develop plans for growth
+- Develop plans for growth.

-- Outsource accounting activities
+- Outsource accounting activities.

 These best practices require owners to stay out from under the hood to monitor the health of their business.
 If you structure your GPM goals accordingly and track your sales and cost activity, your focus can shift to maximizing volume based on potential per service bay.

-Get Tailored Advice on Optimizing Your Auto Repair Shop's Profitability
+Get Tailored Advice on Optimizing Your Profitability

 Schedule a free consultation to find out if we can be a good fit for your business by clicking the button below: